Gmoog/data512_finalproject/README.md

 [National Geophysical Data Center / World Data Service (NGDC/WDS): Significant Earthquake Database.
 National Geophysical Data Center, NOAA](http://dx.doi.org/10.7289/V5TD9V7K)

-__Concerns__

-The data needs to be cleaned before it can be used for analysis.
-Many of the fields have data missing, especially from the earlier years, and hence makes no sense to include.
-Initial number of data points are around 6000, and if we lose too much data after cleaning, it would be hard to develop an accurate model.

 __License__

 The data is hosted on a public information website, and can be freely distributed and copied, with the appropriate credits.